What Are The Main Applications Of Photovoltaic Solar Energy?

 In isolated systems, that is, in systems that are not connected to the electricity grid, the diversity of applications of photovoltaic energy is almost infinite.
 Still, we highlight a few examples:

 Photovoltaic systems for lighting

-Signaling by photovoltaic energy
+Signaling using photovoltaic energy

-Photovoltaic solar energy allows the automation of headlights.
+Photovoltaic solar energy enables automation of headlights.

 Lighthouses and buoys for maritime use.